Menus and Toolbars

 Viewer

 Display the molecular viewer.
-This can be used to display the 3D structure, a 2D RNA sequence, or a 2D small molecule view.
+This can be used to display the 3D structure, a 2D RNA secondary structure, or a flat (2D) view of a small molecule.

 RDC Analysis...